Meet The Thyroid-Balancing Nut Wellness Experts Recommend Consuming Daily

 Selenium is the main component of seleno-proteins, which your body needs to make and produce thyroid hormones.
-If your selenium levels are low, your thyroid has to work harder to make its hormones, which is especially bad given the rising rates of thyroid disorders in the Western world.
-Taking one or two Brazil nuts daily helps support optimal thyroid health and thyroid balance, whether you have a thyroid disorder or are simply trying to avoid one.
-Other studies have shown selenium supplementation helping with the symptoms of PCOS, as well as fertility for people suffering from the syndrome.
+If your selenium levels are low, your thyroid has to work harder to make its hormones, which is especially important given the rising rates of thyroid disorders in the western world.
+Meeting dietary selenium requirements will help to support optimal thyroid health3 and thyroid balance, whether you have a thyroid disorder or are simply trying to help optimize thyroid function.
+Another study4 showed that selenium supplementation may help improve reproductive outcomes and ease unwanted symptoms experienced by women with PCOS.

-Studies have shown selenium's protective role in skin cancer and breast cancer, particularly for people genetically predisposed.
-"One study showed that there were fewer chromosome breaks of the BRCA1 gene," explained Katie, "and basically, if a chromosome breaks it's really bad news and a sign of decay."
+Studies have shown selenium's antioxidant function in the body may play a protective role in skin cancer and breast cancer, particularly for people genetically predisposed.
+"One study5 showed that there were fewer chromosome breaks of the BRCA1 gene," explained Katie, "and basically, if a chromosome breaks it's really bad news and a sign of decay."

 Reduced mercury toxicity.

-Selenium is an important chelator, meaning that it helps bind with and excrete heavy metals—particularly mercury—from the body.
-The ideal is to eliminate the mercury before it takes a more permanent place in fatty tissue, meaning keeping selenium levels high enough to do that clean sweep regularly is important, especially if you eat a lot of seafood or have silver dental fillings.
+Selenium is an important chelator, meaning that it helps bind to heavy metals—particularly mercury— and excrete them from the body.
+The goal is to eliminate the mercury before it takes a more permanent place in fatty tissue.
+By keeping selenium levels adequate, the mineral can regularly help protect against heavy metal accumulation in the body, which is particularly important if you eat a lot of seafood or have silver dental fillings.

 Are there other sources of selenium?

-There are—octopus, oysters, sardines, sunflower seeds, bacon, and shrimp, to name a few.
-But they're by far the highest in Brazil nuts, which is why so many experts choose to use the nut as a daily supplement.
+There are—selenium is naturally found in many plant and animal foods.
+Noteworthy options include fish like yellowfin tuna, halibut, sardines, and oysters; pork; cottage cheese; and sunflower seeds.
+But selenium is far the highest in Brazil nuts, which is why so many experts choose to use the nut as a daily supplement.